HeyGen for Content Creators: The Ultimate Jumpstart Guide to AI Video Creation

 1 photo

-Use HeyGen’s Generating Looks feature to change your avatar’s pose, surroundings or clothing using nothing more than a text prompt.
+Use HeyGen’s Generating Looks feature to change your avatar’s pose, surroundings or attire using just a text prompt.

-HeyGen have a substantial library of stock AI-generated voices in over 175 languages, dialects, and emotional tones, but sometimes the ideal video calls for something bespoke.
+HeyGen has an extensive library of stock AI-generated voices in over 175 languages, dialects, and emotional tones, but sometimes the perfect video needs something custom.
 Below are three ways to create Custom Voices.

 Custom Voice Type